-Statistics don’t lie, and here are some numbers to mull over from a recent survey done by the Association of Flight Attendants-CWA, AFL-CIO.
+Statistics don’t lie, and here are some numbers to mull over from a survey done by the Association of Flight Attendants-CWA, AFL-CIO in 2021.

 - 85% of all respondents had dealt with unruly passengers as air travel picked up in the first half of 2021.

-- More than half (58%) experienced at least five incidents this year.
+- More than half (58%) experienced at least five incidents during the year.

 - 17% reported experiencing a physical incident.